 After conducting a transaction with AFEX, the Account’s Primary Contact or Designated Email Address will receive a Trade Confirmation disclosing the trade order, including the transaction amount, rate exchange applied, and delivery instructions, if applicable.

-AFEX has sophisticated monitoring systems and controls in place to detect fraudulent activity and protect our Client' accounts from misuse.
+AFEX has monitoring systems and controls in place to detect fraudulent activity and protect our client' accounts from misuse.

 If we detect a questionable transaction on your account, we will contact you to verify its legitimacy and may request supporting documentation.